Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-Complimentary Rescigno panettone and 20% discount code
+Free Rescigno panettone and a 20% discount code

-December 12 – World Dysphagia Day
+December 12 โ€“ World Dysphagia Day

-A FREE RESCIGNO PANETTONE!
+GET A FREE RESCIGNO PANETTONE!

-Starting today, inthe Oltre la Pizza Box, you will also find abag of Rescigno Panettone (made in collaboration with the Salvatore Nigrelli Association): the taste of Christmas in a safe texture suitable for those with dysphagia.
+Starting today, inthe "Oltre la Pizza" Box, youโ€™ll also find apackage of Rescigno Panettone (made in collaboration with the Salvatore Nigrelli Association): the taste of Christmas in a safe texture suitable for those with dysphagia.

-CHRISTMAS2025 DISCOUNT – 20%
+CHRISTMAS2025 DISCOUNT โ€“ 20%

 Categories